Kalsyc/CS3223EZA/README.md

 The `GroupBy` operator is implemented by sorting the tuples by the list of GroupBy attributes with the help of the `MergeSort` operator.

 ### OrderBy
 The `OrderBy` operator is implemented by using the `MergeSort` operator, similar to the `GroupBy` operator.
 However, the parser had to be adapted in order to include the `DESC` keyword.
 If this `DESC` keyword is present in the query, the variables within the comparator in the `MergeSort` operator are then swapped to ensure that the tuples are sorted in reverse order.
+However, if the `DESC` keyword is missing, the query engine will assume that the tuples are to be sorted in `ASC` order.